bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 9: I don't think it changes our storage requirements massively.
 So significantly.
 Massively, so significantly.

-Speaker 5: Any opinions from [Redacted] or [Redacted]?
+Speaker 5: Any opinions from [redacted] or [redacted]?

 Speaker 1: No, I'm staying out for brighter people to decide what we should do, and then I'm going to follow.

 Speaker 8: Same.

-Speaker 1: Alright.
-[Redacted] likes nonsense.
+Speaker 1: Alright. [redacted] likes nonsense.
 I like nonsense.

 Speaker 8: No nonsense nonsense.

 Speaker 5: Alright, I mean, this seems fine to me.
 I think it does mean that we're going to end up with a taproot-multisig-feature flag that will have different on-chain format and different everything, and presumably that means everyone needs to support both because people are going to want to run it.

-Speaker 8: I think we have a bit of incomplete information right now, [Redacted].
-And based on the majority of — I mean, I really agree with [Redacted reasoning here.
+Speaker 8: I think we have a bit of incomplete information right now, [redacted].
+And based on the majority of — I mean, I really agree with [redacted] reasoning here.
 The majority of the use case with the lack of Frost implementations seems like the best thing for the ecosystem at the moment is probably just to go with the process.

 Speaker 5: People will eventually support FROST obviously.
 Like FROST is a straightforward-ish thing to build, and people will use that for lightning nodes.
 I think that's clear.